jamiecobbett/adventcode/README.md

 # TriangleValidator

-This project implements a class to validate triangle specifications, in the form of side lengths.
+This project provides a script that counts the number of valid triangles in a file, where

+> In a valid triangle, the sum of any two sides must be larger than the remaining side.
+For example, the "triangle" given above is impossible, because 5 + 10 is not larger than 25.

 See:
 http://adventofcode.com/2016/day/3

+See data/input.txt for an example of the file format.

 ## Installation